prabhu-durasoft/Architectural_patterns/README.md

 * Contains basic code/pseudo-code for various architectural patterns
 * Discussed in the Verizon class
 * May contain partial/complete code.
 * **Warning:** Some code may not be executable at all.
-It will have only a skeleton.
+It will just have a skeleton.